Pants-less Woman Sitting on Bottle Faces DUI in Aliquippa

 According to local media reports, an Aliquippa woman is due in court for a preliminary hearing next month on a DUI charge, one that stems from an accident in the municipality from back in September.

 Police said the woman – 33 – was still in the car when officers responded.
-The airbags were deployed in the accident (which is not detailed,) and she was naked from the waist down and sitting on a bottle.
+The airbags were deployed in the accident (which is not detailed,) and she was naked from the waist down and sitting on a bottle of Black Velvet whisky.
+The bottle was open and empty.
 Now, if you’re like me, your mind makes pictures out of what you read, and I was having a difficult time with the sitting on the bottle thing.
 It sounds, though, like it was lying across the seat under her.

 While “don’t drive drunk” is always the primary lesson, and “always wear pants while driving” might be a secondary one, in this case, there is one more in the mix here: No matter how bad things are, you can always make things worse.

-In the case of the pants-less Aliquippa woman, that means that not only is she facing a DUI, but also charges of open lewdness and resisting arrest, among others.
+In the case of the pants-less Aliquippa woman, that means that not only is she facing a DUI, but also charges of open lewdness and resisting arrest, and disorderly conduct, among others.
+She’s going to be facing some pretty high fines and a lengthy stay in jail.
+She’ll have plenty of time to contemplate how it all went down.

 And believe me: It’s difficult enough for clients to tell their parents, friends, significant others and co-workers that they’ve been popped for driving under the influence.
 You can imagine how fun it would be to explain why you were naked and sitting on a bottle when arrested.